polina-prokofieva/json-custom-view/Readme.md

 **`hidePropertiesByKey`** — array of keys by which will be hided parameters of your json.

+**`hideEmpty`** — hide fields with an empty object and empty arrays as a value.
+Fields could also become empty after hiding inner fields.

 <!-- **`dateAppearence`** — key which will be detected as date. -->

 <!-- **`arraysAsTable`** — array of keys of parameters which contain an array and which will be presented as a table. -->